PRich57/react-portfolio/README.md

 ## Description

   Welcome to my portfolio!
-I'm Pete Richards, a Software Developer and recent graduate of University of Denver's Coding Boot Camp.
+I'm Pete Richards, a Software Developer and recent graduate of the University of Denver's Coding Boot Camp.
 My portfolio provides a snapshot of my coding journey, skills, and experiences.
 It's built using React and serves as a guide to who I am as a developer.

   To visit my portfolio click [here!](https://pete-richards.netlify.app/)